Christian Kirk Player Prop Bets for NFL Week 7 | Arizona vs. Houston 10/24/2021

 - Kirk put together a 75-yard performance against the Browns last week on five catches (15 yards per catch) while being targeted eight times and scoring one touchdown.

-- Over his last three outings, Kirk has caught 11 passes on 14 targets for 119 yards and one touchdown, averaging 39.7 yards per game.
+- Kirk has also contributed with 11 receptions for 119 yards and one touchdown during his last three games.
+He's been targeted 14 times, producing 39.7 yards per game.

 Kirk's Arizona Teammates